Johumel/SAES/README.md

 # STILL UNDER DEVELOPMENT!
 # Spectral Analysis for Earthquake Source (SAES) Parameters
-This code is intended to perform a spectral analysis to calculate earthquake source parameters, i.e. corner frequencies and source dimensions, assuming a circular patch.
+This code is intended to perform a spectral analysis to calculate earthquake source parameters, i.e. corner frequencies and source radius, assuming a circular patch.

 ## INSTALLATION